-This action & adventure, thriller is a hardcover edition was published by G.P.
-Putnam & Sons on May 27, 2014 and has 440 pages.
+This action & adventure, thriller is a hardcover edition that was published by G.P.
+Putnam's Sons on May 27, 2014 and has 440 pages.

 Explore it on Goodreads or Amazon.

-Other books by this author include Crescent Dawn, The Jungle, Kingdom, Devil's Gate, The Storm, The Tombs, Poseidon's Arrow, Zero Hour, The Mayan Secrets, Mirage, The Eye of Heaven, Piranha, The Emperor's Revenge, Pirate, Odessa Sea, Havana Storm, Nighthawk
+Other books by this author which I have reviewed include Crescent Dawn, The Jungle, Kingdom, Devil's Gate, The Storm, The Tombs, Poseidon's Arrow, Zero Hour, The Mayan Secrets, Mirage, The Eye of Heaven, Piranha, The Emperor's Revenge, Pirate, Odessa Sea, Havana Storm, Nighthawk

 Twelfth in the NUMA Files thriller series and revolving around Kurt Austin and Joe Zavala.